-Download the Jazz Performance Information Form above, complete electronically or in pen only, no pencil, and return to Krystyn Jensen in Music 111, no later than Wednesday, December 5th 5pm.
+Download the Jazz Performance Information Form above, complete electronically or in pen only, no pencil, and return to Danton Bankay in Music 101, no later than Wednesday, April 24th, 2019 at 5 pm.

 If your Information Form goes onto a second page, be sure your first and last name are on both pages.
 Print the document one-sided only, but do not staple them together!

 *Finding your GPA's*: Log on to Self-Service Banner and click on the Student link.
 Next, click on Degree Audit (review of your current academic progress).
 It should take you directly to your degree audit.
 All the information required to fill out the form will be found here.
 At the top, under the maroon bar entitled Student View you will find your Overall GPA and right beneath that is your Texas State GPA.

 *Finding your total number of Core Hours Completed*: Scroll down until you come to the maroon bar entitled General Education Core Curriculum.
 You will find your total Credits Earned already calculated for you on the right hand side of the maroon bar.

 *Finding your Music Course Grades*: Scroll down until you come to the maroon bar entitled Major in Performance.
 Under this section you will find Departmental Recital, Aural Skills, Music Theory, Applied Lessons, Major Ensembles, and Piano Techniques/Secondary Applied Lessons.